-Appointments can be booked by telephoning the surgery on 01803 874455 and choosing option 1 (Appointments) or by coming into reception at either health centre site.
+Appointments can be booked by telephoning the surgery on 01803 874455 and choosing option 1 (Appointments) or by coming into reception at either health centre site or you can book online using systmonline.
+If you would like to sign up to this excellent facility then please fill out the attached form and bring it to either health centre with a form of ID

-We try to have evening GP surgery appointments for working patients who cannot get to us in normal business hours.
-These are normally on a Monday and Tuesday evening at Kingskerswell, Tuesday and Thursday evening at Ipplepen.
+We also try to have evening GP surgery appointments for working patients who cannot get to us in normal business hours.
+These are normally on a Monday and Wednesday evening at Kingskerswell, Tuesday and Thursday evening at Ipplepen.

 PLEASE NOTE THAT BLOOD TESTS SHOULD BE BOOKED BEFORE 15:30 HRS WITH AN HCA OR PHLEBOTOMIST